goffrier/AnticonstitutionnellementNX/README.md

-1-extract the files to your sd
-2-follow this guide: https://switch.homebrew.guide/gettingstarted/choosinganexploit and select the exploit you need accordingly to your FW
+1-download by using the big green button and extract the files to your sd 2-follow this guide: https://switch.homebrew.guide/gettingstarted/choosinganexploit and select the exploit you need accordingly to your FW